DataRecce/recce-documentation/docs/docs/guides/scenario-ci.md

 # Recce CI integration with GitHub Action

 Recce provides the `recce run` command for CI/CD pipeline.
-You can integrate Recce with GitHub Action to compare the data models between two environments when a new pull-request is created.
+You can integrate Recce with GitHub Actions (or other CI tools) to compare the data models between two environments when a new pull-request is created.

+The following guide demonstrates how to configure Recce in GitHub Actions.

 ## Prerequisites

-Before you start integrating Recce with GitHub Action, you need to have the following prerequisites:
+Before integrating Recce with GitHub Actions, you will need to configure the following items:

-- Set up two environments in your data warehouse.
+- Set up **two environments** in your data warehouse.
 For example, one for production and another for development.

-- Provide the credentials profile for both environments in your `profiles.yml` file to let Recce access your data warehouse.
-You can put the credentials in the `profiles.yml` file.
-Or you can use the environment variables to provide the credentials.
+- Provide the **credentials profile** for both environments in your `profiles.yml` so that Recce can access your data warehouse.
+You can put the credentials in a `profiles.yml` file, or use environment variables.

-- Set up the data warehouse credentials in the GitHub repository secrets.
-You can set up the credentials in the GitHub repository secrets by following the steps mentioned in the [GitHub documentation](https://docs.github.com/en/actions/reference/encrypted-secrets).
+- Set up the **data warehouse credentials** in your [GitHub repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

-## Set up Recce with GitHub Action
+## Set up Recce with GitHub Actions

-We will suggest setting up two GitHub Actions workflows in your GitHub repository.
+We suggest setting up two GitHub Actions workflows in your GitHub repository.
 One for the production environment and another for the development environment.

-For the production environment, it will be triggered on every merge to the main branch.

-And for the development environment, it will be triggered on every push commits to the pull-request branch.
+- **Production environment workflow**: Triggered on every merge to the `main branch`.
+This ensures that production artifacts are readily available for use when a PR is opened.

+- **Development environment workflow**: Triggered on every push to the `pull-request branch`.
+This workflow will compare production models with the current development environment.

-### Base Workflow (Main Branch)
+### Production Workflow (Main Branch)

-In this workflow, we will set up the GitHub Action to run the dbt commands for the production environment.
-And then, it will package the dbt artifacts and upload them to the 3rd party storage system outside the GitHub.
-We will use the AWS S3 bucket to store the dbt artifacts here.
+This workflow will perform the following actions:

+1. Run dbt on the production environment.
+2. Upload the generated artifacts to S3 for later use.

 ```yaml
 name: Recce CI Base Branch